 - microclimates

 - light conditions

 - soil properties

 - wind patterns and air circulation

 - temperature range

 - moisture characteristics

 - condition of existing vegetation and wildlife

 - physical limitations of the site

-- relationship of the site to its environmentintended use for the site
+- relationship of the site to its environment

+- intended use for the site

-- cultural and space requirements of desired plants products and practices to install and maintain the landscape.
+- cultural and space requirements of desired plants

+- products and practices to install and maintain the landscape.

-Required: Optimizing biodiversity Developing a landscape management plan, which outlines the design objectives, and the practices and products that will be employed to achieve these design objectives Preferred: Leaving native ecosystems intact Creating ecosystems that are sustainable with minimal human intervention Specifying native plants Specifying plants adapted to local conditions and purchased from local suppliers where available Specifying plants whose characteristics and cultural requirements are appropriate for the site Creating appropriate conditions for plant health Creating appropriate barriers or buffer zones to protect organically managed landscapes from contamination through neighbouring non-organic practices Creating or maintaining natural buffers along watercourses and wetland habitat Communicating with neighbouring land owners about landscape modifications that may cause changes beyond the landscape boundary Prohibited: Selecting plants known to be invasive in the area or in similar environments
+Required: Optimizing biodiversity Developing a landscape management plan, which outlines the design objectives, and the practices and products that will be employed to achieve these design objectives For food production, creating appropriate barriers or buffer zones to protect organically managed landscapes from contamination through neighbouring non-organic practices Preferred: Leaving native ecosystems intact Providing pollinator habitat Creating ecosystems that are sustainable with minimal human intervention Specifying native plants Removing plants known to be invasive in the region Specifying plants and varieties adapted to local conditions including pests and diseases, and purchased from local propagators, plant breeders and seed savers where available Specifying plants whose characteristics and cultural requirements are appropriate for the site

+Creating appropriate conditions for plant health • For ornamental landscapes, creating appropriate barriers or buffer zones to protect organically managed landscapes from contamination through neighbouring non-organic practices. • Creating or maintaining natural buffers along watercourses and wetland habitat • Communicating with neighbouring land owners about landscape modifications that may cause changes beyond the landscape boundary Prohibited: • Selecting plants known to be invasive in the region or in similar environments